 Multi-Agent Builders

-Other tools in the developer- category that you might want to compare with AgentStack.
+Other tools in the multi-agent builders category that you might want to compare with AgentStack.

 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.

 Yes, AgentStack is completely free and open source under the MIT license.
 There are no paid tiers, usage limits, or premium features.
-The only costs you'll incur are from the LLM providers (OpenAI, Anthropic, etc.) your agents call, and any infrastructure you deploy agents to.
+The only costs you'll incur are from the LLM API providers (OpenAI, Anthropic, etc.) that your agents call.

 Yes.
 AgentStack is a developer tool that requires Python 3.10+ proficiency and command-line experience.
 It is not a low-code or no-code platform.
-You'll need to understand your chosen agent framework (CrewAI, LangGraph, etc.) to build effective agents — AgentStack handles the scaffolding and boilerplate, not the agent logic.
+You'll need to understand your chosen agent framework to customize the generated code.

 CrewAI is best for multi-agent collaboration with role-based agents working together.
 LangGraph excels at complex stateful workflows with conditional branching.
-OpenAI Swarms is ideal for lightweight, distributed agent coordination.
-LlamaStack works well if you prefer Meta's open-source infrastructure.
-AgentStack lets you scaffold projects in multiple frameworks to benchmark before committing.
+OpenAI Swarms is suited for lightweight agent coordination.
+LlamaStack targets Meta's Llama ecosystem.
+AgentStack's consistent scaffolding makes it easy to try multiple frameworks.

 While generated code is framework-specific, AgentStack's consistent project structure and YAML-based configuration make framework migration easier than starting from scratch.
-Your tool integrations, project organization, and observability setup carry over — you primarily need to rewrite framework-specific agent logic.
+You would initialize a new project with the target framework and port your agent logic and tool configurations.

 LangChain is a framework; AgentStack is a scaffolding tool that can generate projects using LangGraph (LangChain's agent framework).
-AgentStack adds framework-agnostic tooling, multi-framework support, built-in AgentOps observability, and standardized project structure on top of whatever framework you choose.
-It's complementary, not competitive.
+AgentStack adds framework-agnostic tooling, project structure conventions, and built-in observability on top of the underlying framework.

 As of early 2026, production deployment tooling is still under active development.
 AgentStack currently focuses on development scaffolding and workflow.
-You'll need to handle your own deployment infrastructure using tools like Docker, cloud services, or serverless platforms.
-Production deployment utilities are on the official roadmap.
+You'll need to handle production deployment, hosting, and CI/CD configuration independently.

 Compare features, test the interface, and see if it fits your workflow.